Markinch Biomass CHP

-The new biomass CHP plant will be fuelled by approximately 90% recovered wood waste and approximately 10% virgin wood sourced from sustainably managed forests and will significantly reduce carbon emissions.
+The new biomass CHP plant is fuelled by approximately 90% recovered wood waste and approximately 10% virgin wood sourced from sustainably managed forests and will significantly reduce carbon emissions.
 To-date, the paper mill has been supplied with energy by a 60-year old coal-fired power station.

 Due to the existing plant’s age, it could no longer be relied upon to provide a secure supply of steam and electricity to the Tullis Russell paper manufacturing plant.
 The biomass CHP plant will provide the paper maker's energy needs from a renewable source with excess electricity generated being sent directly to the local grid.